 Recovering from addiction is a remarkable achievement that requires discipline, focus, support, and willpower.
 But addiction is a chronic condition that doesn’t go away easily.
 In fact, many people slip up at some point in their journey to overcome substance use challenges.
 Behavioral health experts call that misstep “relapse” and it’s more common than you might think.
 But relapse doesn’t mean addiction treatment didn’t or can’t work.
 It’s a sobering reminder of the chronic nature of addiction and a sign that you may need further treatment or aftercare support.
+Recovering from addiction is typically a life-long journey filled with a number of bumps in the road, which can include withdrawal symptoms, cravings, and negative thought patterns.
 You can help prevent relapse by knowing the warning signs, the common triggers, and how and why these challenges happen.
 You can also lessen your risk of relapse by taking up lifestyle habits that help you manage triggers and reduce stress.

 What is Relapse?